Jordforbindelse (soil connection)

 The forms here are generated from data captured during experiences on solo hikes in the Arctic Circle during a two-week span in the summer of 2021.
 The data consisted of small electric impulses captured from my body, the computer, and the surrounding landscape.
 The data was recorded using a portable EEG helmet and converted into 3-dimensional objects using an algorithmic 3D modeling program.
 The resulting 3D models were then made into material objects through a 3D printing and hand-finishing process.
 Each individual vessel is reflective of a unique moment of time in the remote landscape of the Arctic; for example, hearing wind whistling through the EEG sensors, feeling rocks slip under my feet, watching a tadpole swim.
 While scientific sensing equipment was used in the creation of this project, the resulting forms are not simply data visualizations; rather, they are interpretations of the blending of human and non-human existences, sculpted with artistic intent.

-This project was made with the help of the Ars Bioartica artist residency and Statens Kunstfond.
-This project has been shown as a part of Land, Mark, a group show at the Rocky Neck Artist Colony in Gloucester, MA.
+This project was supported in part the Ars Bioartica artist residency, Statens Kunstfond and Montserrat College of Art (USA).
+It has been shown as a part of Land, Mark, a group show at the Rocky Neck Art Colony in Gloucester, MA.
 It has also been featured in a pop-up exhibition at Vejle Bibliotekerne in Vejle, DK and as a part of the Vejle Kommune Artist-in-residence exhibition in Spinderihallerne, Vejle, DK.

 + Land, Mark Press Release